Josh Naylor Player Props: Guardians vs. Tigers

-Josh Naylor -- hitting .154 with a home run, seven walks and seven RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Detroit Tigers, with Matthew Boyd on the hill, on April 18 at 1:10 PM ET.
+After hitting .086 with four walks and four RBI in his past 10 games, Josh Naylor and the Cleveland Guardians face the Detroit Tigers (who will hand the ball to Spencer Turnbull) at 1:10 PM ET on Wednesday.

-He had a hitless showing in his most recent game (0-for-4) against the Nationals.
+He had a hitless performance in his last game (0-for-3) against the Tigers.

 Josh Naylor Game Info & Props vs. the Tigers